tehmou/rx-android-stores/README.md

 rx-android-stores
 =================

 With this utility you can define an entire Android ContentProvider in one file with less than 100 lines.
 It also includes an RxJava wrapper, a Store.

-It has some limitation for declaring exotic tables in a beautiful way, but overall it is extremely flexible.
+The definition of a ContentProvider is split into two parts: DatabaseContracts and DatabaseRoutes.

+#### Contract

+Defines a table structure

+#### Route

+Maintains a URI pattern and queries the tables based on it

 Using the library